jguillen15/jguillen15.github.io/content/blog/github-actions-in-igem-distribution/index.md

 * **${{ github.action_path }}**: The path to the directory containing the action definition file.
 * **${{ github.ref }}**: The branch or tag ref that triggered the workflow.

+There is a [centralized page](https://github.com/iGEM-Engineering/iGEM-actions) that manages the iGEM Engineering organization GitHub Actions.